-Neither require nor recommend Х
+Recommend Х Neither require nor recommend

 C5 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
-If you use a different system for calculating units, please convert.
+If you use a different system for calculating units, please

 Required Recommended

 Total academic units 15

 English 4

 Mathematics 3

 Science 3

-Of these, units that must be
+or triese, units trial must be

 Foreign language 2

 Social studies 3

 History

 Academic electives

 Computer Science

 Visual/Performing Arts

 Other (specify)